Eric-Philippe/Jaguar-Webex-Bot/README.md

 ### 💾 Database

-The bot, in order to keep the project as simple as possible, uses a SQLite database to store the data.
-The database is in the `Database.db` file, and serves the only table `Users` by the `services/UserServices.js` class.
+The bot uses PostgreSQL database to store the data.
+The database connection is configured in `.env` file for `Database.js` and serves the table `users` through the `services/UserServices.js` class.

+**Database Configuration:**

+- Database: jaguar

 #### User schema